vcokltfre/bot-tutorial/docs/part1.md

 ![General Information](https://github.com/vcokltfre/bot-tutorial/raw/master/images/dev_portal_3.png "General Information")

-Although there is quite a lot on this screen, it's out of scope for the beginning of this tutorial, so for now we'll gnore it and move to the `Bot` tab on the left hand side, marked by a jigsaw piece.
+Although there is quite a lot on this screen, it's out of scope for the beginning of this tutorial, so for now we'll ignore it and move to the `Bot` tab on the left hand side, marked by a jigsaw piece.
 If you click this tab you'll see a screen asking you to create a new bot.
 When you click this you'll be prompted if you want to continue because you wont be able to delete the bot after (because bots are too cool to destroy, of course!).
 Click yes and you'll be taken to a screen that looks like this:

 ![Bot](https://github.com/vcokltfre/bot-tutorial/raw/master/images/dev_portal_4.png "Bot")